-The EDCR shall define the basic parameters and assumptions upon which the seismic analysis will be based, including the following:
+The EDCR shall define the fundamental parameters and assumptions upon which the seismic analysis will be based, including the following:

-- 3.2.1 Analysis procedure. - 3.2.2 Diaphragm flexibility (i.e., flexible, semi-rigid, rigid). - 3.2.3 Software to be used (if any). - 3.2.4 Foundation/soil modelling considerations.
+- 3.2.1 Analysis procedure. - 3.2.2 Diaphragm flexibility (i.e., flexible, semi-rigid, rigid). - 3.2.3 Structural analysis software to be used (if any). - 3.2.4 Foundation and soil modelling considerations.